TULiberalArts/History/pages/student-life.md

 # custom variables

 ---
 History is happening all around you—not just in the classroom.
-The College of Liberal Arts History graduate students have the unique opportunity to [study abroad](graduate-study-at-the-university-of-erfurt) at the University of Erfurt in Germany, students can join an association or [club](#the-james-a-barnes-club), work toward [awards or scholarships](#awards-and-scholarships), conduct research at the Center for the Study of Force and Diplomacy, and/or attend weekly [Teach-Ins](#dissent-in-america-teach-ins).
+College of Liberal Arts History graduate students have the unique opportunity to [study abroad](graduate-study-at-the-university-of-erfurt) at the University of Erfurt in Germany, students can join an association or [club](#the-james-a-barnes-club), work toward [awards or scholarships](#awards-and-scholarships), conduct research at the Center for the Study of Force and Diplomacy, and/or attend weekly [Teach-Ins](#dissent-in-america-teach-ins).

 ## Graduate Study at the University of Erfurt
 ![University of Erfurt]({{site.baseurl}}/media/resizederfurt.jpg){:.responsive-img .img-right}
 [Erfurt](https://www.thecrazytourist.com/15-best-things-erfurt-germany/) is a stunning medieval city with winding streets and graceful market squares in the center of Germany, two hours by train from Frankfurt and Berlin.
-Largely untouched by the bombing of World War II, Erfurt in a blend of old and new.
+Largely untouched by the bombing of World War II, Erfurt is a blend of old and new.
 It is perhaps most famous as the place where Martin Luther studied as a young man.
-In fact, the [monastery](https://europeforvisitors.com/germany/erfurt/erfurt-augustinerkloster.htm) where lived and prayed hundreds of years ago is still standing.
+In fact, the [monastery](https://europeforvisitors.com/germany/erfurt/erfurt-augustinerkloster.htm) where he lived and prayed hundreds of years ago is still standing.

 The [University of Erfurt](https://www.uni-erfurt.de/en/university-of-erfurt/) sits just on the outskirts of town.
-With its six thousand students, it offers wide range of program in fields from public policy to education.
+With its 6,000 students, it offers a wide range of programs in fields from public policy to education.
 One of the distinctive strengths of the university is its history department.
 Within the department, there is strong focus on [North American Studies](https://www.uni-erfurt.de/en/geschichte/north-american-history/).
 One of the advantages of this semester abroad program, then, is to study the United States outside of the United States.
 The department at Erfurt has three specialists in US history and regularly hosts visitors from around the world who study the US and offer classes and one-on-one instructions in Erfurt.

 There are two options for spending time in Erfurt.
-One is too spend a semester there as a visiting students.
-Because this is an officially exchange between Temple and Erfurt, your tuition costs would be exactly the same as if we were spending the semester in Philadelphia.
-Officials at Erfurt would help with housing option on that end.
-Second, each year the Temple History Department will send two graduate students to Erfurt to present their work and sit in on classes.
+One is to spend a semester there as a visiting student.
+Because this is an official exchange between Temple University and Erfurt, your tuition costs would be exactly the same as if we were spending the semester in Philadelphia.
+Officials at Erfurt help with housing options.
+The second option involves the Temple History Department sending two graduate students to Erfurt to present their work and sit in on classes.
 Students have to apply for this option and will receive a grant to travel to Erfurt.

 ### Sample Graduate Seminars
 Below are samples of graduate seminars offered in recent years.
 All of these classes are taught in English.
-The readings are in English and the discussions are in English. (_**Note**_, the University also offers beginning and intermediate [courses](https://www.uni-erfurt.de/en/international/visiting-scholars/living-in-erfurt/language-courses/) in German.)
+The readings are in English and the discussions are in English. (_**Note:**_, the university also offers beginning and intermediate [courses](https://www.uni-erfurt.de/en/international/visiting-scholars/living-in-erfurt/language-courses/) in German.)

 - From Victorianism to Viagra: History of Sexuality in the United States
-- The History of Work in Modern in Modern America
+- The History of Work in Modern America
 - Colonial History: Methods and Research Fields
 - American Military History as Social History and Body History
 - Vietnam on TV: Ken Burns’/Lynn Novick’s Documentary and How America Remembers the Vietnam War